passwordless-id/webauthn/docs/faq/passkeys-faq.md

 Passkeys F.A.Q.
 ===============

-> Information on the web might is not always 100% accurate.
-The WebAuthn protocol is more than 200 pages on paper, it's complex and gets constantly tweaked.
-Morevover, the reality of browsers and authenticators have their own quirks and deviate from the W3C version.
-So take all information with a grain of salt.
+> The WebAuthn protocol is more than 200 pages long, it's complex and gets constantly tweaked.
+> Morevover, the reality of browsers and authenticators have their own quirks and deviate from the official RFC.
+So take all information on the web with a grain of salt.
 >
-> In particular, there is some confusion regarding where passkeys are stored.
-This is because the protocol evolved quite a bit in the past few years.
-In the beginning, "public key credentials" were hardware-bound.
+> In particular, there is some confusion regarding where passkeys are stored because the protocol evolved quite a bit in the past few years.
+> In the beginning, "public key credentials" were hardware-bound.
 However, major vendors pushed their agenda and nowadays "passkeys" are frequently synced in the cloud.

 ## What *is* a passkey?